pyglet/pyglet/doc/programming_guide/context.rst

 2. Destroy the old context.
 The new context retains all the old objects.

-For OpenGL-family backends, pyglet defines an :class:`~pyglet.gl.ObjectSpace`: a representation of a collection of objects used by one or more contexts.
+For OpenGL-family backends, pyglet defines an :class:`~pyglet.graphics.api.gl.ObjectSpace`: a representation of a collection of objects used by one or more contexts.
 Each context has a single object space, accessible as ``window.context.object_space``.